 Recognising skin cancer First steps – diagnosis to treatment

 Canopy Cancer Care is a leading private clinic for adult cancer patients.
 Our team specialises in the care of patients requiring cancer treatment.
-The Canopy vision is to offer New Zealanders the option of world class cancer care, delivered locally.
+The Canopy vision is to offer New Zealanders the option of world-class cancer care, delivered locally, right here in New Zealand.
 Every day and with every patient we work towards this goal.
-The Canopy team has been providing an international standard of care for over eight years.
+The Canopy team has been providing an international standard of care since 2010.
 During this time we have built a strong team who are all passionate about our patients and the outcomes that matter to them most.

 We have world class facilities located in